DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-14-turn-email-notifications-on-off.md

 ---
 title: Let users turn email notifications on and off
-description: Some users check the service regularly and do not need to receive an email every time an application's status changes.
-We're going to let those users turn off notifications.
+description: Some users check the service regularly and do not need to receive an email every time an application’s status changes.
+We’re going to let those users turn off notifications.
 date: 2020-12-14
 ---